El Sunzal, El Salvador

 We asked people if there is a lot of crime.
 They answered:

 "El Sunzal, like many other areas in the country, does experience crime.
 The most common types of crime include theft, robbery, and assault.
 Gang violence is also a significant issue in El Salvador, which can sometimes affect areas like El Sunzal.
 However, it's important to note that crime rates can vary and are often concentrated in specific areas.
-Tourist areas like El Sunzal are generally safer, but it's always recommended for visitors to remain vigilant and take necessary precautions," explained one expat living in El Sunzal, El Salvador.
+Tourist areas like El Sunzal are generally safer, but it's always recommended for visitors to remain vigilant and take necessary precautions," said one expat in El Sunzal.

 About the Author